-I tried a few different support pillows and this was my absolute favorite.
+I tried a few different support pillows and this wrap around model was my absolute favorite.
 The back strap means you’re totally supported.
 You can even walk around while breastfeeding and you barely have to hold baby up!

 I am pretty “crunchy” and I was hesitant to give anything to my babies at first, but both my kiddos were lip- and tongue-tied, so they had difficulty breastfeeding until we realized the issue and got that corrected.
 Gripe water must be made of unicorn tears and the Gas Relief Drops speak for themselves.

-The Rock n Play sleeper was the only thing my son would sleep in until he was 8 months old.
+The Deluxe Bouncer was the only thing my son would sleep in until he was 8 months old.
 It kept him cradled and snug and I could easily put it right by the bed or move it to the living room.
-You can make it rock with just the touch of a button!
+You can make it vibrate with just the touch of a button!